 Sliders are functional user interface units that organize pieces of information in a condensed and cyclical manner within a limited space.
 Sliders consist of the following components:

 In addition, sliders are built with transition effects to avoid abrupt changes from one block of content to another.
-Building these sliders from scratch, and covering their components and transition, can be intimidating.
+Building these sliders from scratch, and covering their components and transitions, can be intimidating.
 That is why in this article we will use Swiper to create modern, fast, responsive, and native (mobile-first) touch sliders with amazing transitions.

 Swiper is a JavaScript library that creates modern touch sliders with hardware-accelerated transitions (utilizing GPU to offload graphic-intensive transitions and create smoother visuals) and excellent native behavior.
 Swiper is available for vanilla JavaScript, Angular, React, Vue.js, and Svelte.